rse/componentjs-chrome-plugin/transpiler/README.md

-This is a transpiler (source-to-source translator/compiler) which reads JavaScript, wraps all "function" constructs with "ComponentJS.fn()" calls and outputs the resulting (and otherwise fully unaltered) JavaScript code.
+This is a transpiler (source-to-source translating compiler) which reads JavaScript, wraps all "function" constructs with "ComponentJS.fn()" calls and outputs the resulting (and otherwise fully unaltered) JavaScript code.
 This translation is necessary to